A sustainable wine business

 Our business is powered almost completely by renewable wind and solar energy.
 The clean energy we produce helps to offset our transport fleets’ carbon footprint.
 We only use about 43% of the energy we generate, with any excess power feeding into the National Grid.

-We erected three 50m EWT wind turbines on our site in 2011, 2013 and 2014.
+We erected three 50m EWT wind turbines on our site in 2011, 2013 and 2014, and a fourth off-site in 2016.
 These now provide over 5.5 million kW hours of electricity per year, with approximately 50% of this used ourselves.
-We believe we’ve turned a possibly disadvantage of being located on a windy hill in County Durham into a competitive advantage.
+We believe this gives us a competitive advantage.

 In 2005 we built a much needed office extension, using the greenest and most sustainable materials and techniques available.
 Home to half of our offices, board and meeting rooms, a catering kitchen and a tasting room, our new eco-friendly home is powered by solar panels covering the roof.
 County Durham isn’t exactly known for long seasons of strong sunshine, so our turbines pick up any slack on darker days.